-Language Comparison: 130 Imminent Health Hazard
+Language Comparison: 120 Imminent Health Hazard Procedure

-246-370-130 Draft 246-366- 246-366A-020 (1) If a school official identifies a condition that could pose an imminent health hazard, a school official shall: (a) Immediately consult with the local health officer to investigate the suspected hazard; (ii) Promptly notify the local health officer; and (b) Take immediate action to mitigate hazards and prevent exposure if an imminent health hazard is confirmed; and (c) When conditions are identified that pose an imminent health hazard: (i) Take immediate action to mitigate hazards and prevent exposure; (c) A school may consult with the local health officer in developing appropriate health and safety messages for school staff, students, and parents. (iii) Promptly inform school facility staff, students, and parents about the conditions and actions taken in response. (d) Retain for at least six years, unless otherwise required by other state or federal laws, records pertaining to: (ii) Imminent health hazards identified under this section and WAC 246-366A-190, and actions taken in response; (2) If a local health officer identifies a condition that is an imminent health hazard at a school, the local health officer shall: (a) Immediately inform school officials of the imminent health hazard; ents. (b) Consult with school officials to mitigate hazards and prevent exposure; and (c) If requested, assist school officials in developing health and safety messages for school staff, students, and par
+246-370-120 Draft 246-366- 246-366A-020 (1) If a school official identifies a condition that could pose an imminent health hazard, a school official shall ensure: (a) The immediate mitigation of hazards and prevention of exposure if an imminent health hazard is confirmed; (ii) Promptly notify the local health officer; and (b) The immediate consultation with the local health officer to investigate the suspected hazard; and (c) When conditions are identified that pose an imminent health hazard: (i) Take immediate action to mitigate hazards and prevent exposure; (c) Consultation with the local health officer in developing appropriate health and safety messages for school staff, students, and parents. (iii) Promptly inform school facility staff, students, and parents about the conditions and actions taken in response. (d) Retain for at least six years, unless otherwise required by other state or federal laws, records pertaining to: (ii) Imminent health hazards identified under this section and WAC 246-366A-190, and actions taken in response; (2) If a local health officer identifies a condition that is an imminent health hazard at a school, the local health officer shall:(a) Immediately inform school officials of the imminent health hazard; (b) Consult with school officials to mitigate hazards and prevent exposure; and (c) If requested, assist school officials in developing health and safety messages for school staff, students, and parents.

-WAC 246-370-140 Playgrounds
+WAC 246-370-130 Playgrounds

-Summary of changes: 140 Playgrounds
+Summary of changes: 130 Playgrounds